Carl Friedrich Philipp von Martius: Life

 On the outbreak of potato disease in Europe he investigated it and published his observations in 1842.
 He also published works and short papers on the aborigines of Brazil, on their civil and social condition, on their past and probable future, on their diseases and medicines, and on the languages of the various tribes, especially the Tupi.
-He died at Munich; his gravestone is decorated with two palm fronds and the Latin inscription In palmis semper virens resurgo.
+He died in Munich; his gravestone is decorated with two palm fronds and the Latin inscription In palmis semper virens resurgo.

 A species of South American snake, Hydrops martii, is named in his honor.
 The Martiusstraße in Munich is named after him.

 He married Franziska von Stengel (1801–1843).
 His son was German chemist, entrepreneur and company founder Carl Alexander von Martius (1838–1920).

+According to the Puerto Rican historian Cayetano Coll y Toste, von Martius was the first person to describe the Indigenous peoples of Haiti as "Taini" (Taino) in 1867.
+However, Constantine Samuel Rafinesque had referred to the "Taino of Hayti" in his 1836 work The American Nations.
+The archaeologist L. Antonio Curet has written that Martius described these peoples as "Taini...perhaps by mistaking the qualifier for an ethnonym".

 In 2012, botanists Harley & J.F.B.Pastore named a genus of flowering plants from Brazil and Peru, belonging to the family Lamiaceae as Martianthus in his honour.

-His birthday, Apr 17, is International Palm Day, an observance by the International Palm Society to raise awareness of the conservation plight of palms.
+His birthday, 17 April, is International Palm Day, an observance by the International Palm Society to raise awareness of the conservation plight of palms.